craigahobbs/hobbs-family-cookbook/src/recipes/PotatoBaconTorte.md

 2 Tbsp grated parmesan cheese
 ~~~

+Use the [pie crust](../#id=PieCrust&categories.0=Desserts) recipe in the dessert portion of the
-Layer 1/3 of the sliced potato over the bottom of the crust, sprinkle with a pinch of kosher salt
+book and form the bottom crust of the torte.
+Layer 1/3 of the sliced potato over the bottom of the
-and several grinds of black pepper.
-Next, strew 1/3 of the crisped bacon over the potatoes and
+crust, sprinkle with a pinch of kosher salt and several grinds of black pepper.
+Next, strew 1/3 of
-sprinkle with 1/3 of the Gruyere cheese.
-Repeat two more layers.
-Remove the thyme from the cream and
+the crisped bacon over the potatoes and sprinkle with 1/3 of the Gruyere cheese.
+Repeat two more
-pour the cream over the potato layers.
+layers.
+Remove the thyme from the cream and pour the cream over the potato layers.

 Roll out the second disc of pastry to an 11 1/2" round.
 Moisten the trimmed edges of the bottom
 crust with a little cold water, fold the second crust in half and lay it over the pie.
 Trim any